milonmaze/privacy-terms-observatory/www.digitalocean.com/legal/terms-of-service-agreement.md

 14.1 Updates and Modifications.
 DigitalOcean reserves the right to update, change or otherwise modify this TOS on a going-forward basis at any time and in DigitalOcean’s sole discretion.
 If DigitalOcean updates this TOS, DigitalOcean may provide notice of such updates, such as by sending an email notification to the email address listed in your Account and/or updating the “Last Updated” date at the beginning of this TOS.
 Updates will be effective on the date specified in the notice.
 By continuing to access or use the Websites or Services after the date specified in the notice or updated TOS, you are agreeing to accept and be bound by the updated TOS and all of the terms incorporated therein.
 If you do not agree to the updated TOS, then you may not continue to use the Websites or Services and your sole and exclusive remedy is to deactivate your Account and otherwise discontinue use of the Websites and/or Services.

 14.2 General.
 This TOS, including all documents expressly incorporated by reference herein, constitutes the entire agreement between the parties and supersedes all prior and contemporaneous agreements, proposals or representations, written or oral, concerning its subject matter.
+No provision of any purchase order, agreement, or business form employed by a User, including any electronic invoicing portals and vendor registration processes, will supersede the terms and conditions of this TOS, and any such document relating to this TOS shall be for administrative purposes only and shall have no legal effect.
 Use of section headers in this TOS is for convenience only and will not have any impact on the interpretation of any provision.
 Any use of the singular shall be reasonably construed as if it also includes the plural, and vice versa.
 If not already specified, any use of “including” or “such as” shall be construed to mean “including but not limited to.”
 If any part of this TOS is held to be invalid or unenforceable, the unenforceable part will be given effect to the greatest extent possible, and the remaining parts will remain in full force and effect.
 The failure to require performance of any provision will not affect our right to require performance at any other time after that, nor will a waiver by us of any breach or default of this TOS, or any provision of this TOS, be a waiver of any subsequent breach or default or a waiver of the provision itself.

 14.3 Assignment.
 You may not assign, transfer or delegate this TOS or any of your rights and obligations under the TOS, in whole or in part, by operation of law or otherwise, without our prior written consent.
 We may assign, transfer or delegate this TOS or our rights and obligations under this TOS without notice or consent.
 Subject to this section, this TOS will be binding upon and inure to the benefit of the parties and their respective permitted successors and assigns, and any assignment or transfer in violation of this section will be void.